Aleksandar Bratić: Career

 Bratić was born in Trebinje, then Yugoslavia now Bosnia and Herzegovina, and started to play with local side FK Leotar playing with them in the Yugoslav Second League between 1988 and 1992.
-Due to the start of the war, Bratić moved to Serbia and joined Hajduk Kula playing in the First League of FR Yugoslavia.
+Due to the start of the war, Bratić moved to Serbia and joined Hajduk Beograd playing in the Serbian League Belgrade.
 During the 1990s, he would represent several other clubs in Serbia, namely FK Rad, OFK Beograd and the former European Champions Red Star Belgrade.
 He left Yugoslavia in January 2000 for Iraklis.
 In summer 2000, he moved to Switzerland and joined Servette FC playing with them for almost an entire decade.
 He last played for Grand-Lancy FC in the 2009–10 Swiss 1.
 Liga.

 National team

 He was a member of the Yugoslav U-18 national team, and after the break-up of Yugoslavia he became a member of the Bosnia and Herzegovina national team having made one appearance for them.